danieljprice/splash/docs/settings.rst

-The origin about which particles are rotated and relative to which the radius is calculated when the “calculate extra quantities” option is set in the d)ata menu can be changed via the “rotation on/off/settings” option in the x) menu.
+The origin about which particles are rotated and relative to which the radius is calculated when the “calculate extra quantities” option is set in the :ref:`sec:menu-d` can be changed via the “rotation on/off/settings” option in the :ref:`sec:menu-x`.

 .. _sec:3Dperspective: